-An executive of FTR Transportation Intelligence believes that driver pay increase would be the biggest “cost pressure” on carriers this year.
+An executive of FTR Transportation Intelligence believes that a driver pay increase would be the biggest “cost pressure” on carriers this year.

 During the FTR’s series of “State of Freight” web seminars, FTR Transportation Intelligence Vice President of Research Avery Vise said that conditions in the trucking market could result in drivers seeking a substantial pay increase in 2018.